 Applying for Financial Aid

 There are several financial resources available for you if you wish to apply for financial assistance.
-You should start the process by completing the application for the Free Application for Federal Student Aid (FAFSA).
-The application is completed online at www.FAFSA.ed.gov and is completed in an interview style that is less intimidating.
-It can be confusing knowing which application is for what year.
+You should start the process by completing the application for the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov

 If you are asked to verify your reported information, please submit copies of the following documents that apply to your situation: